 For many, keeping up with laundry is their Achilles’ heel when it comes to housekeeping.
 I know that it sure is mine.
 It seems that whenever I manage to get caught up, there’s a new giant pile lurking somewhere 5 seconds afterwards.
 So I share with you some of the strategies I’ve picked up over the years to keep the laundry monster at bay.
 And I know some of our lovely home eccers who don’t have trouble with the laundry will jump in with their own helpful hints.

 Go ahead and spend a little more for a laundry detergent scent you love.
 Of course, if someone in your house is allergic, forget that idea.
 But if you can, get a scent that you find absolutely wonderful.
+There are a variety of natural laundry detergents that might work with allergies, and there are many ways to make your own and add the scent you want.
 It makes laundry just that much better to do.
 Plus, your clothes will smell fabulous.
 Bonus!

 Keep your laundry area clean.
 Nothing makes you want to do laundry less than a dirty laundry room.
 My laundry room also happens to be the best place for cat boxes.
 So before I go in to do laundry, I clean the area well.
 I keep a push broom in the laundry room to push stray cat litter out of the way throughout laundry day.